apokryphus/advanced-combat-system/README.md

 - Vampire claws are automatically equipped when attacking while unarmed.
 - Vampire claws retract once the player is `out of combat`, or equips a weapon.
 - Vampire claws deal `5% - 10%` maximum health damage to `red health enemies`, and `10% - 20%` maximum health damage to `monsters`.
 This damage can be modified in the Damage Settings menu.
+- Setting both minimum and maximum damage sliders in the Damage Settings menu to 0 will cause the claws damage to scale with equipped weapons (Steel weapon damage for red health enemies, silver weapon damage for silver health enemies).
 - Attacks apply `bleeding` and `heals for 2.5%` of the player's maximum health.
 - ```Light attacks``` are light vampire strikes.
 - ```Heavy attacks``` are heavy vampire strikes.